klvijeth/uet-htsim-det_RDMA/README.md

 # uec-transport-simulation-code

-This repository is dedicated to the Congestion Management Group
+This repository is dedicated to the Congestion Management Group.

 By contributing to this project you agree to the Developer's Certificate of Origin 1.1 (at http://developercertificate.org) for the